Common Tax Traps with Nonqualified Annuities

 Gifting

-A gift of an annuity triggers income tax recognition for the donor, meaning that he or she will recognize all the gain within the annuity and, if younger than 59½, may incur a 10-percent early withdrawal penalty.
+A gift of an annuity triggers income tax recognition for the donor, meaning that they will recognize all the gain within it and, if younger than 59½, may incur a 10-percent early withdrawal penalty.
 There are two exceptions:

 • This income tax treatment does not apply to transfers between spouses or transfers between ex-spouses incident to a divorce settlement.